DUNDEE GENERAL HOSPITALS

 Allan D Buik was appointed as Basic Grade in 1962 and as Senior Grade in 1964 (when Broughton moved south).
 He left in 1966 to study at the College of the Resurrection, Mirfield, Yorkshire and entered the ministry of the Episcopal Church in Bournemouth in 1968.
 In 1986, after 8 years as vicar of St Mark's Kingstanding, Birmingham, he became a student at the College of the Ascension in Birmingham.
 In 1987 he went to Guyana, South America for a three-year appointment as a tutor at the Alan Knight Training Centre, training Amerindians for ordination and pastoral work in their own society. (ref: 86)

-Among the biochemists who worked in Maryfield Hospital in the late 1950s and early 1960s were Jane RC Bowden (later Peggie), Marjory J Burnett (later Simpson) (1958 - 62), Alison Fraser (ca. 1962) and Paddy Mathers (later McFarlane, who retired from Ninewells Hospital 1993).
+Among the biochemists who worked in Maryfield Hospital in the late 1950s and early 1960s were Jane RC Bowden (later Peggie), Marjory J Burnett (later Simpson) (1958 - 62) who died in 2022, Alison Fraser (ca. 1962) and Paddy Mathers (later McFarlane, who retired from Ninewells Hospital 1993).

 Maryfield Hospital - equipment, etc